Kaikhosru Shapurji Sorabji: Innovation

 Sorabji has been described as a conservative composer who developed an idiosyncratic style fusing diverse influences.
 However, the perception of and responses to his music have evolved over the years.
 His early, often modernist works were greeted largely with incomprehension: a 1922 review stated, "compared to Mr. Sorabji, Arnold Schönberg must be a tame reactionary", and the composer Louis Saguer, speaking at Darmstadt in 1949, mentioned Sorabji as a member of the musical avant-garde that few will have the means to understand.
 Abrahams writes that Sorabji "had begun his compositional career at the forefront of compositional thought and ended it seeming decidedly old-fashioned", yet adds that "even now Sorabji's 'old-fashioned' outlook sometimes remains somewhat cryptic".

 Various parallels have been identified between Sorabji and later composers.
 Ullén suggests that Sorabji's 100 Transcendental Studies (1940–1944) can be seen as presaging the piano music of Ligeti, Michael Finnissy and Brian Ferneyhough, although he cautions against overstating this.
 Roberge compares the opening of Sorabji's orchestral piece Chaleur—Poème (1916–17) to the micropolyphonic texture of Ligeti's Atmosphères (1961) and Powell has noted the use of metric modulation in Sequentia cyclica (1948–49), which was composed around the same time as (and independently from) Elliott Carter's 1948 Cello Sonata, the first work in which Carter employed the technique.
+(Note: Though most sources date Sequentia cyclica to 1948–49, Roberge, citing a letter by Sorabji from January 1948, suggests work on it may have begun already in 1944.
+Powell identifies the use of metric modulation in variation 11, which spans pages 130–132 of the 335-page manuscript.)
 The mixing of chords with different root notes and the use of nested tuplets, both present throughout Sorabji's works, have been described as anticipating Messiaen's music and Stockhausen's Klavierstücke (1952–2004) respectively by several decades.
 Sorabji's fusion of tonality and atonality into a new approach to relationships between harmonies, too, has been called an important innovation.
+A few composers have given homage to Sorabji, including Finnissy, who musically referenced him in his Folklore I (1993) with material originally intended for an abandoned tributary piece to the composer.
+Although Lowell Liebermann dedicated his Piano Concerto No. 1 to the composer, he insists that Sorabji did not influence his own music.